 It's important to understand that BBOT has a fundamentally different philosophy from most tools.
 Its discovery process does not have "phases", or "stages"; i.e. it does not work like this:

 This is a traditional OSINT process, where you start with a target and you work in stages.
 Each stage gets you a little more data and requires more cleaning/deduplication, until finally you reach the end.
 The problem with this approach is that it misses things.

 Imagine if on the last step of this process, you discovered a new subdomain.
 Awesome!
-But wait, shouldn't you go back and check that one the same way you did the others?
-Shouldn't you port-scan it and SSL-mine it and so on?
-Maybe you're a thorough, hard-working human, and you take the time to do that.
-Maybe by doing that, you find another subdomain!
-Sigh.
+But shouldn't you go back and check that one the same way you did the others?
+Shouldn't you port-scan it and SSL-mine it, extract its web contents, and so on?
+Let's assume you do that, and maybe during that process you even discover another subdomain!
 What about this time?
 Should you start over again for that one?
 You see the dilemma.